Home Battery Storage Cost in the UK: 2026 Prices, Installation & Payback

 • how far the battery is from the consumer unit

-• whether it’s going indoors or outdoors
+• whether it is going indoors or outdoors

 • whether the property already has solar